Black Lives Matter: It’s Time To Take Action

 PIP laws vary from state to state and these apply to New Jersey PIP Benefits.
 PIP benefits are initially enclosed as part of no fault auto insurance.

 If you were a pedestrian struck by a car, bus, truck, motorcycle, motorized bicycle, or jitney please call us for a Free Case Evaluation.
-There may be benefits you are entitled to that any experience attorneys at The Ferrara Law firm know about.
+There may be benefits you are entitled to that any experience attorneys at The Ferrara & Gable firm know about.
 They have represented injured pedestrians for 40 year and have an outstanding recall of success on these cases.